bids-standard/bids-specification/src/04-modality-specific-files/02-magnetoencephalography.md

 ```

 This file is RECOMMENDED as it provides easily searchable information across
-MEG-BIDS datasets for e.g., general curation, response to queries or batch
+BIDS datasets for e.g., general curation, response to queries or batch
 analysis.
 To avoid confusion, the channels SHOULD be listed in the order they
 appear in the MEG data file.
 Missing values MUST be indicated with `n/a`.

 The columns of the Channels description table stored in `*_channels.tsv` are: